steasdale/gemenet-ontology/README.md

-# GMN Ontology
+# Medieval Commerce Ontology Project

-The **Genoese Merchant Networks (GMN) CIDOC-CRM Extension Ontology** is a specialized vocabulary designed to model historical data from medieval and early modern Genoese merchant networks.
+The **Medieval Commerce Ontology Project** is a specialized vocabulary designed to model historical data from medieval and early modern Genoese merchant networks.
 This ontology extends the CIDOC Conceptual Reference Model (CIDOC-CRM) with simplified shortcut properties and classes tailored for use in the Omeka-S platform.

 ## Overview